Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Proof of Work

-Proof of Work is the mechanism Bitcoin uses.
+In addition, proof of Work is the mechanism Bitcoin uses.

 In this system, participants called miners compete to solve mathematical problems.